 customers "even when the customers have been defrauded and received

-," the complaint alleges.
+nothing of value," the complaint alleges.
 When consumers argued that the

 lease really financed an entire business venture that was fraudulent and that